openwebdocs/owd-website/pages/content/posts/tpac-sevilla.md

 - [Interop project](https://www.w3.org/2023/09/13-interop-minutes.html), chaired by James Graham (Mozilla).
 - [Beyond Interop](https://www.w3.org/2023/09/13-beyond-interop-minutes.html), chaired by Kadir Topal (Google).
 - [WebDX research and spec development](https://www.w3.org/2023/09/13-webdx-minutes.html), chaired by François Daoust (W3C).
-- Secure the Web Forward, chaired by Daniel Appelquist (Synk). (need to find the minutes link)
+- [Secure the Web Forward](https://www.w3.org/2023/09/13-secure-the-web-minutes.html), chaired by Daniel Appelquist (Synk).

 Open Web Docs will be collaborating with the WebDX group a lot more going forward.
 Documentation is a major aspect of Developer Experience!
 As such, the research and work this community group is doing is very relevant to OWD's mission.
 As part of the goal of improving developer experience through better documentation, I met with Daniel Beck and Kadir Topal (Google) to discuss the next steps for the OWD project ["Grouping web features"](https://github.com/openwebdocs/project/issues/169).
 Daniel also made a [video about web features](https://www.w3.org/2023/09/TPAC/demos/web-features.html).

-Daniel Appelquist's "Secure the Web Forward" session was also good preparation the [Secure the Web Forward virtual workshop](https://www.w3.org/2023/03/secure-the-web-forward/agenda.html) happening September 26-28.
+Daniel Appelquist's "Secure the Web Forward" session was also good preparation for the [Secure the Web Forward virtual workshop](https://www.w3.org/2023/03/secure-the-web-forward/agenda.html) happening September 26-28.
 We are looking forward to discussing web security documentation and security education with security experts.
 While talking to Arnaud Le Hors (IBM), I realized we should likely start our security docs project by outlining the contents for a "MDN guide to secure your website / web app".
 This workshop will be invaluable in reaching this project's goals.
 I'm very much looking forward to this workshop and I'm curious to see how the format will play out.
-Expect a blog post soon about it soon!
+Expect a blog post about it soon!

 ## Wrap up

 And that's it!
 I really enjoyed the face-to-face conversations, even if it was just briefly near the pool with Bert Bos, Brian Kardell, Ali Spivak, Oliver Dunk, Andreu Botella, and others whom I'm (rudely, sorry!) forgetting right now.
 Also, a happy birthday shout-out to Diego González.
 Next year will have to celebrate with another great dinner at a different but equally fantastic Tapas restaurant.

 I hope to see you all at TPAC 2024!
 Next year, let's bring the whole OWD team.
-They currently have some serious FOMO for missing out on this year's events!
+They currently have some serious FOMO for missing out on this year's event!